feross/SpoofMAC/README.md

 ### Tested on Lion 10.7, but should work on 10.6 and 10.5 with slight modifications.

 I made this because changing your MAC address in Mac OS X is harder than it should be.
 The biggest annoyance is that the Wi-Fi card (Airport) needs to be *manually* disassociated from any connected networks in order for the change to be applied correctly.
-Doing this manually every time is tedius and lame.
+Doing this manually every time is tedious and lame.

 Instead of doing that, just run this Python script and change your MAC address in one command.

 ## Usage

-**Note:** Use `en0` for wired ethernet and `en1` for wireless

 ### From the terminal, run:

-`sudo python SpoofMAC.py <interface> <mac_address>`
+`sudo python SpoofMAC.py <interface> <mac_address>` (For <interface>, use `en0` for wired ethernet and `en1` for wireless)

 ### Example: